Romanhan/MyFinancialApp/README.md

 Working version is ready, and now I'm starting to use it and collect feedback.

 What I used on this project:
 Swing UI.
-JDBC to work with H2 embedded database.
+Hibernate to work with H2 embedded database.
 JUnit to test and Maven.

 Version 0.1
 Can't save information after closing the app.